wmdailey/ADMIN-238_Admin_K8s/12_Summarizing/kube-tools/edu-health-probe/README.txt

 Step 1: Test run the Go Server

-kubectl apply -f health-probe-deploy.yaml -f kubectl port-forward service/health-probe-svc 8080:8080
+kubectl apply -f health-probe-deploy.yaml -f

+Step 2: Use either the port forward or the loadbalancer to access from the local host.

+kubectl port-forward service/health-probe-svc 8080:8080

 The server will start on port 8080 and log its current state.

-Step 2: Initial Live and Ready Check
+Step 3: Initial Live and Ready Check
 When the server starts, both Liveness and Readiness probes are initially true (healthy).
 The curl command can be run from a Pod.
 The http command can be run from a browser.

 ##Endpoint